Rustam200391/-service-time-of-wheels/README.md

 # -service-time-of-wheels

-The application is aimed at calculating the average service life of a wheel of a certain size for a certain brand of car.
+The application is animed at calculating the average service life of a wheel of a certain size for a certain brand of car.

 <ol>
   <li style="list-style-type: none;" >Variables needed for calculation:</li>